FOOSH is an acronym for fall onto outstretched hand.

 There is also likely to be bruising or chipping of the articular cartilage of the capitulum.

 This injury will cause painful rotation of the forearm and tenderness on the lateral side of the elbow.
 There is almost always a loss of full elbow extension.

 - a fracture of the lower radius, with

 - dislocation or subluxation of the distal radio-ulnar joint

 It is often caused by on an outstretched hand, probably with an element of rotation.
-The condition may be regarded as a mirror image of a Monteggia fracture which is fracture of ulna and dislocation of radial head.
+The condition may be regarded as a mirror image of a Monteggia fracture which is a fracture of ulna and dislocation of the radial head.

 Distal Radius Fracture

 Colles fracture is the most widely known distal radius fracture but there are other variants and all can be caused by FOOSH.